 When compared with long-duration bond funds of a similar credit quality, short-duration choices generally indicate less sensitivity to rising rates and, all else being equal, usually lower yields.
-These differences in rate sensitivity and yield can also occur within the range of short-duration products on the market.
+These differences in rate sensitivity and yield can also occur within the range of short-duration funds and ETFs on the market.
 For example, the Morningstar ultrashort bond fund category has an average duration of a year or less.
 On the other end of the spectrum are short-term bond funds offering durations up to 3.5 years.

-If interest rates rise within a short period of time, shorter-duration bonds may deliver lower price volatility relative to longer-duration bonds.
+If interest rates rise within a short period of time, shorter-duration bonds may experience lower price volatility relative to longer-duration bonds.
 When it comes to credit quality, improving credit conditions may favor higher-yielding, lower-quality bonds; likewise, in worsening credit conditions, high-yield debt might underperform higher-quality issuers.

 Factors to consider

 Weigh your goals.
 How soon will you need the money, and how much volatility or risk of loss can you tolerate?
-The less willing you are to risk losses, or the sooner you may need the money, the more you may want to think about conservative, short-duration, high-credit-quality options.
+The less willing you are to risk losses or the sooner you may need the money, the more you may want to think about conservative, short-duration, high-credit-quality options.

 Consider your market outlook.
-If you expect rates to stay low for a long time, you may want to consider longer-duration options.
-If you think rates may rise, you might want to look at the shorter-duration end of the spectrum.
+If you expect long-term rates to stay low for a long time, you may want to consider longer-duration options.
+If you think long-term rates may rise, you might want to look at the shorter-duration end of the spectrum.